gintares/gmail-api/README.md

 I use gmail-api, php and curl to fetch message from gmail, and than to send it to recipient.
-It works authetification with gmail, and the messages search.
+It works authentification with gmail, and the messages search.
 It does not work sending messsage with multiple files attached.

 I am getting this error: